Quantum-inspired identification of complex cellular automata: A Stochastic Perspective

-\textbf{A Stochastic Perspective}.
 We will use the tools of computational mechanics to classify ECA, placing them on such a spectrum as described above.
 To do so, we first need to describe ECA in the language of stochastic processes.
 Observe that if we initialise an ECA at random, then the state of the ECA at $t = 0$ is described by a spatially-stationary stochastic process $\pastfut{Y}^{(0)}$ -- specifically, a completely random process which has $C_q^{(0)} = 0$.
 The evolution of the ECA transforms this into a new stochastic process; let $\pastfut{Y}^{(t)}$ describe the stochastic process associated with the ECA state at timestep $t$, where the spatial index of the state takes the place of the temporal index in the process.
 As the update rules for ECA are translationally invariant, the $\pastfut{Y}^{(t)}$ are also spatially-stationary, and thus possess a well-defined complexity measure $C_q^{(t)}$.
+We emphasise that the evolution of the ECA remains deterministic; the stochasticity in the processes extracted from the ECA state emerges from a scanning of successive cells in the ECA state at a given point in time without knowledge of any prior state of the ECA (including its initial, random, state).

-Charting the evolution of this quantity with $t$ can then help us quantify the amount of structure created or destroyed during the evolution of an ECA.
+Charting the evolution of $C_q(t)$ with successive applications of the update rule can then help us quantify the amount of structure created or destroyed during the evolution of an ECA.
 We propose the following criterion:\\

 \emph{An ECA is complex if $C_q^{(t)}$ grows with $t$ without bound.}\\